flatten-official/flatten-somalia/README.md

 Environment variables will be automatically read from this file by the `dotenv` package.
 You can use `.env.template` as a starter for your `.env` file.

-2. Enable ESLint in your IDE.
+2. Enable ESLint in your IDE (normally a plugin to install).
+ESLint is a code linter that checks logic and syntax.
+ESLint is configured with Prettier to also enforce a standard formatting.

 3. Run `npm install` to install all the required packages.